 Aquatics & Swim Lessons

-Frederick County Public Schools and Frederick County Parks and Recreation offers American Red Cross Swimming and Water Safety programs, combining the best in swim instruction with an even stronger emphasis on drowning prevention and water safety... ideal for anyone who wants to enjoy the water safely, regardless of age or skill level.
+Frederick County Public Schools and Frederick County Parks and Recreation offers swimming and water safety programs, combining the best in swim instruction with an even stronger emphasis on drowning prevention and water safety - ideal for anyone who wants to enjoy the water safely, regardless of age or skill level.

 Swim classes available through Frederick County Public Schools and Frederick County Parks & Recreation at Walkersville and Middletown High School Pools.